Skip to main content

 Combine and mix

-In a large bowl, add flour, water, yeast, and salt.
+Add flour, salt, and instant yeast to the water.
 Stir until a shaggy dough forms with no dry spots.

 3